jhollist/SciComp2014/_posts/2014-01-27-Hollister.md

 3. In this new RStudio project, author your post in R Markdown and save the `.Rmd` in the `postsRMarkdown` folder.
 4. Commit as necessary.
 When your post is complete, push it up to your forked repository on Github, and submit a pull request to have the `.Rmd` merged into the repository.
 Adam, Pete, or Jeff will take care of getting the `.Rmd` into the blog.

-### Writing up your work with R Markdown
+# Writing up your work with R Markdown

 Lastly, since R Markdown is new to many of you, the following provides some of the basics of R flavored Markdown and just enough YAML (i.e. "YAML Aint Markup Language") to help you create your own posts.

-#### YAML
+## YAML
-First, let's startm with YAML.
+First, let's start with YAML.
 You won't really need to mess with this too much, but it needs to be included.
 All you will need to do is include something like the following (this is the YAML for this post)

 ```
 ---